ianhecker/Cryptocurrency-Study/index.md

     ```Vyper
     @constant
     ```
-    It can be infered that this is to prevent contract malfunctions or exploits similar to the DAO attack, where a recursive non-tail call was performed.
-Changing the state of the contract will ensure logic steps are properly recorded.
+    It can be infered that this precaution is a similar attempt in nature to preventing contract malfunctions or exploits to that of the DAO attack, with an exploit using a recursive non-tail call.
+Changing the state of the contract will ensure logical steps are properly recorded.

 #### Vyper Implementation